Preparing for Success in Divorce Mediation

 What’s the difference?
 A position is black-and-white, such as “I want sole custody of the kids.”
 Either you’ll get the desired outcome, or you won’t.
 If your spouse opposes your position, one of you will win and one of you will lose.
 Or maybe you’ll both lose, but you can’t both win.

 However, every position has an interest behind it.
 Dig deep to identify your interests, because while it’s not possible to satisfy two opposite positions, it is often possible to meet both parties’ interests.
 For instance, both parties may want sole custody of the children, which is impossible to achieve.
-If the interest you’re looking to meet is, “being deeply involved in my children’s life, not just a visitor,” you can agree to do certain things that support that interest for both parents.
+If the interest you’re looking to meet is, “being deeply involved in my children’s lives, not just a visitor,” you can agree to do certain things that support that interest for both parents.
 The result?
 Both parents win, and more importantly, so do the kids.

 Crunch Some Numbers